OpenAttackDefenseTools/tulip/README.md

 ## Pcap import
 You must first install pynids from [here](https://github.com/MITRECND/pynids).
 The pip version is outdated!
 Good luck with the installation.
-Then, you can import pcaps into mongodb by simply call
+Then, you can import pcaps into mongodb by executing the provided script `importer.py` as follows:
 ```
 cd services
 ./importer.py pcap_file.pcap
 ```
-You can find a test_pcap in `services/test_pcap`. for quick demo, run `./importer.py test_pcap/dump-2018-06-27_13:25:31.pcap`
+You can find a test_pcap in `services/test_pcap`.
+For a quick demo, run `./importer.py test_pcap/dump-2018-06-27_13:25:31.pcap`

 ## Security tips
-if you will use flower in a ctf, remember to set up the firewall in the most appropriate way, as the current implementation does not use other security techniques.
+If you are going to use flower in a CTF, remember to set up the firewall in the most appropriate way, as the current implementation does not use other security techniques.

 ## Features
 - Flow list